yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

             >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
             >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
         - FIX - Remove inactive accounts/categories from SideBar
-        - FIX - Set/Change Default Moneydance FONTS
+        - FIX - Set/Change Default Moneydance FONTS                                                                     >> 2021.1 onwards
         - FIX - Delete Custom Theme file
         - FIX - Delete Orphaned/Outdated Extensions (from config.dict and .mxt files)